Post Vaccination - Information and Resources

-- With the arrival of the new COVID-19 vaccine comes a lot of questions.
-While there’s plenty of information online, it can be overwhelming and difficult to tell which sources can be trusted.
-This video does a great job of breaking down the science behind the COVID-19 vaccine, how it works to protect you, and the process that was followed to ensure the vaccine is safe and effective. https://www.youtube.com/watch?v=Xzlwhz0MhTw
+- This video does a great job of breaking down the science behind the COVID-19 vaccine, how it works to protect you, and the followed process to ensure the vaccine is safe and effective. https://www.youtube.com/watch?v=Xzlwhz0MhTw

 - What is herd immunity?
-Herd immunity means that the more people in a population that are immune to an illness, the more protection the population has a whole.
-This means that getting the COVID-19 vaccine not only protects the individual, but it helps to protect those around them too!
+Herd immunity means that the more people in a population that are immune to an illness, the more protection the population has.
+This means that getting the COVID-19 vaccine protects the individual, but it helps protect those around them too!

 First Nations Health Authority Resources

 - The Facts about the COVID-19 Vaccines

 - What You Need to Know about the COVID-19 Vaccine

 - COVID-19 Vaccines (Pfizer-BioNTech and Moderna) How They Work

 - COVID-19 Vaccines Are Safe, Effective and Will Save Lives

 - Dr Shannon McDonald answers your questions about COVID-19 (video 13:21mins)

 The Overall Wellness Impact of COVID-19